B2ORG/T6-B2OP-PATCH/README.md

 4) Is there anything i need to worry about regarding legitimacy of my game while using this patch?

-- Do not use First Box or Box Location modifiers while playing Highrounds, those are OK only for round speedruns (and other categories that explicitly allow it).
+- Do not use First Box, Box Location or MOTD Key placement modifiers while playing Highrounds, those are OK only for round speedruns (and other categories that explicitly allow it).
 Make sure you're using the correct version of the patch in relation to your launcher (for example, Redacted version will not fix Network Frame problem on Plutonium, etc.).
 Also do not use this patch for categories it's not meant for.
 I've linked alternatives to other categories in a table above in [Categories](#categories) section

 5) I heard this patch may cause early errors